-Remember that you are fertile immediately after the abortion and that you need to take precautions by using some form of contraception.
+Remember that you are fertile immediately after the abortion and that you need to take precautions by using some form of contraception to avoid another pregnancy.

 After a pregnancy termination, you may notice changes in your sexual activity, for example, you may not have any desire to make love for a period of time even though there is no medical contraindication.
 Listen to your body, and take time to regain your sexual desire.